datatorch/documentation/docs/tutorial-import-coco.md

 ## Align Files and Labels

-After setting up the Python client, you will need to do some set up in the DataTorch web client to make sure the files and labels in your Project match up to the imported COCO JSON file.
+After setting up the Python client, you will need to do some setup in the DataTorch web client to make sure the files and labels in your Project match up to the imported COCO JSON file.

 For the files: